mozilla/ichnaea/docs/api/geosubmit_api.rst

 For geosubmit uploads where the batch mode is used, the result will always be a HTTP 200 response with a body of an empty JSON object.

+You might also get a 5xx HTTP response if there was a service side problem.
+This might happen if the service or some key part of it is unavailable.
+If you encounter a 5xx response, you should retry the request at a later time.
+As a service side problem is unlikely to be resolved immediately, you should wait a couple of minutes before retrying the request for the first time and a couple of hours later if there's still a problem.